dd32/td-gh-ex/readme.txt

 * IMPORTANT NOTICE: some theme files have significant changes to add the page builder support - header.php and footer.php have important changes.
 These may require fixes in child themes.

-= Version 4.0.2 =
-* Fix: be sure no borders on No Border table option
-* Fix: Boxed layout option removed (for now)
-* Fix: Fixed styling for no border tables
-* Fix: Issue with Extended/Stretched width for infobar

 = Version 4.0.1 =
 * Fix: center header image fixed
 * Fix: arrow spacing on non-smart-menu menu items